steqeq/0000/docs/tutorials/install/windows/gui/install.md

-# Installation Using the Graphical Interface
+# Installation using the graphical interface

 The steps to install the HIP SDK for Windows are described in this document.

-## System Requirements
+## System requirements

 The HIP SDK is supported on Windows 10 and 11.
 The HIP SDK may be installed on a system without AMD GPUs to use the build toolchains.
 To run HIP applications, a compatible GPU is required.
 Please see the supported GPU guide for more details.

-## HIP SDK Installation
+## HIP SDK installation

 ### Download the installer